Gerald Grandey

 In 2020, Grandey was named as a recipient of the Saskatchewan Order of Merit.
-Established in 1985, the Saskatchewan Order of Merit is a recognition of excellence, achievement and contributions to the social, cultural and economic well being of the province of Saskatchewan and its residents.
+Established in 1985, the Saskatchewan Order of Merit is a recognition of excellence, achievement and contributions to the social, cultural and economic well-being of the province of Saskatchewan and its residents.
 The Order takes precedence over all other provincial honours and awards.
 In 2022, Grandey was awarded the Queen Elizabeth II Platinum Jubilee Medal which was created to celebrate the 70th anniversary year of her late Majesty Queen Elizabeth II’s Accession to the Throne.
 The Jubilee Medal honours an individual’s contributions to the province of Saskatchewan.
 In 2025, Grandey was presented the King Charles III Coronation Medal which recognized individuals who have made a significant contribution to Canada or to a particular province, territory, region of, or community in, Canada, or attained an outstanding achievement abroad that brings credit to Canada.
+At the end of 2025, Grandey was appointed by the Governor General of Canada to the Order of Canada.
+The Order of Canada is the cornerstone of the Canadian Honours System.

 Currently, Grandey serves as Chairman of the board of Rare Elements Resources, a mineral resource company focused on rare earth extraction and separation, and is a director of ECOVAP, Inc., a company with novel wastewater disposal and water recovery technologies.
 Formerly, Grandey was Chairman of the Board of Governor's for the Colorado School of Mines Foundation and was a member of the boards of Nutrien Ltd, the world's largest provider of crop nutrients, inputs and services, Potash Corporation of Saskatchewan, Canadian Oil Sands, Inmet Mining Corporation, Centerra Gold Inc., Sandspring Resources and Bruce Power.
 Grandey has a degree in geophysical engineering from the Colorado School of Mines and a juris doctor degree from Northwestern University.
 He is Chairman Emeritus of the London based, World Nuclear Association.